Google co-founders step aside as antitrust scrutiny heats up

 Although longtime tech analyst Tim Bajarin of Creative Strategies said he doesn’t believe Brin and Page are leaving “because the fire is getting hotter,” he said Pichai's role at Google has been preparing him for the increased government scrutiny.

+The executive shakeup will likely have little impact on the business, analysts from Cowen and Co. wrote in a note Tuesday.
+They called Pichai’s Alphabet appointment a “formality.”

+"I will continue to be very focused on Google and the deep work we’re doing to push the boundaries of computing and build a more helpful Google for everyone,” he wrote.

 Pichai, a 47-year-old immigrant from India, has worked at the company for 15 years, serving as a leader in projects to build Google’s Chrome browser and overseeing Android.
-Pichai, who has an engineering background, took over as the head of Google's products before being promoted to CEO when Alphabet was created.
+Pichai, who has an engineering background, took over as the head of Google's products before being promoted to CEO when Alphabet was created in 2015.
 He is known as a soft-spoken and respected manager.

-Google has been facing pressure from privacy advocates over its collection and use of personal information to target advertising.
-It also faces allegations that it abuses its dominance in search and online advertising to push out rivals.

-The company is the subject of antitrust inquiries from Congress, the Department of Justice, a group of U.S. state attorneys general and European authorities.
-The company has also faced harsh criticism about the material on its services.
-Its video streaming business, YouTube, was fined $170 million to settle allegations it improperly collected personal data on children without their parents' consent.
+Alphabet still boasts Google as its central fixture and key moneymaker.
+But it's also made up of what are known as "other bets," or longshot projects.
+That includes drone company Wing and self-driving car firm Waymo.

 In its early days, Google focused on only one business — cataloging the growing internet.
 Page and Brin started Google soon after they met as Stanford University graduate students in 1995.